Morus alba

 Morus alba, known as white mulberry, common mulberry and silkworm mulberry, is a fast-growing, small to medium-sized mulberry tree which grows to 10–20 m tall.
-It is generally a short-lived tree with a lifespan comparable to that of humans, although there are some specimens known to be more than 250 years old.
-The species is native to China and India and is widely cultivated and naturalized elsewhere (including United States, Mexico, Australia, Kyrgyzstan, Argentina, Turkey, Iran, and many others).
+It is native to China and is widely cultivated and naturalized elsewhere.

 The white mulberry is widely cultivated to feed the silkworms employed in the commercial production of silk.
 It is also notable for the rapid release of its pollen, which is launched at greater than half the speed of sound.
 Its berries are edible when ripe.

 Description

+The tree can grow to 50 ft tall.
+It is generally a short-lived tree with a lifespan comparable to that of humans, although there are some specimens known to be more than 250 years old.
+Generally, the trees are deciduous in temperate regions, but trees grown in tropical regions may be evergreen.
 On young, vigorous shoots, the leaves may be up to 30 cm long, and deeply and intricately lobed, with the lobes rounded.
-On older trees, the leaves are generally 5-13 cm long, unlobed, cordate at the base and rounded to acuminate at the tip, and serrated on the margins.
-Generally, the trees are deciduous in temperate regions, but trees grown in tropical regions may be evergreen.
+On mature trees, the leaves are generally 5-13 cm long, unlobed, cordate at the base and rounded to acuminate at the tip, and serrated on the margins.

 The flowers are single-sex catkins; male catkins are 2-3.5 cm long, and female catkins 1-2 cm long.
 Male and female flowers are usually found on separate trees although they may occur on the same tree.
 The fruit is 1-1.5 cm long.
 In the wild it is deep purple, but in many cultivated plants it varies from white to pink.
-It is sweet but bland, unlike the more intense flavor of the red mulberry and black mulberry.
+It is sweet but insipid, unlike the more intense flavor of the red mulberry and black mulberry.
 The seeds are widely dispersed in the droppings of birds that eat the fruit.

 The white mulberry is scientifically notable for the rapid plant movement involved in pollen release from its catkins.
 The stamens act as catapults, releasing stored elastic energy in just 25 μs.
 The resulting movement is approximately 380 mph, about half the speed of sound, making it the fastest known movement in the plant kingdom.